Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-install-nodejs-in-windows.md

 ## **Steps on How to Install Node.js on Windows**

-### Step 1/ Check if you have Node.js already install
+### Step 1/ Check if you have Node.js already installed

 Before installing Node.js on your Windows computer, you might want to check if you already have a version of node.js installed previously.